ETHZ-RobotX/SuperMegaBot/docs/core-software/update_software.md

 Updating <old_commit>..<new_commit>
 ```

-If this is the case you need to build this repositories again.
+If this is the case you need to build the packages in the respective repository again.

 ## Troubleshooting